contentql/solano/README.md

 Note: Ensure to replace fileName with the desired name for your project.
 This name is required while running the installation command to avoid errors.

-Creating Required Blocks
+## Creating Required Blocks

-Step 1: Navigate to the Blocks Directory Navigate to the src/payload/blocks directory in your project.
-This directory already exists and is where you will create all the necessary blocks for your theme.
-Blocks are reusable components that can be used throughout your theme to maintain consistency and modularity.
+### Step 1: Navigate to the Blocks Directory
+First, go to the src/payload/blocks directory within your project.
+This directory already exists and is designated for creating the various blocks you'll need for your theme.
+Blocks are reusable components designed to ensure consistency and modularity throughout your theme.

-Step 2: Create Individual Blocks For each block you need, create a new folder within the src/payload/blocks directory.
-Each folder should consist of two
+### Step 2: Create Individual Blocks

-files: block.ts and index.tsx.
+For each block you require, follow these steps:

+1. **Create a New Folder**: Within the `src/payload/blocks` directory, create a new folder.
+2. **Add Required Files**: Inside this new folder, create two files: `block.ts` and `index.tsx`.

-In block.ts, define the fields you want for your block.
-In index.tsx, write the actual frontend code for rendering the block.
+   - **block.ts**: Define the fields for your block here.
+Ensure the slug name matches the folder name.
+   - **index.tsx**: Implement the frontend code to render the block in this file.

 Note: The slug name in block.ts should be the same as the folder name.